methetech/MouseWheelFixer/SECURITY.md

 *   The potential impact of the vulnerability.
 *   Any proof-of-concept code or exploits.

-We will acknowledge your email within [X] business days and will work to address the vulnerability promptly.
+We will acknowledge your email within 7-14 business days and will work to address the vulnerability promptly.

 ## Our Commitment